 This is today’s reality TV, at least in the home renovation space.
 But is it reality?

-“We live in a world of home improvement as entertainment,” says Angie Hicks, founder of AngiesList.com, which provides referrals and reviews of contractors.
-She loves watching home remodeling shows, while knowing at the same time that they don’t give a complete picture.
+“We live in a world of home improvement as entertainment,” says Angie Hicks, founder of Angi, which provides referrals and reviews of contractors.
+She loves watching home remodeling shows, but she knows that they don’t give a complete picture.
 “A lot of steps get left out in that entertainment because obviously it would be kind of boring.”

 Boring steps that are usually left out include the homeowners’ research before they decide what renovations to make, drawing up plans with architects, consulting engineers on structural issues, getting estimates from multiple contractors and then choosing one and getting permits from local building officials, all of which can add months to a project.